Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 * 50 (Presto workers) x 200 (task concurrency) / (50 (workers) x 0.5 (distribution)) = 400

 The distribution factor is an estimate of how well the data is distributed among the workers.
-It can be thought of the probability of a random worker being able to serve the data.
+It can be thought of as the probability of a random worker being able to serve the data.
 If all the data is on one node, the distribution factor is 1 / # workers, if the data is likely to be on half of the workers, the distribution factor is 1 / 2, and if the given dataset is likely to be on all workers, the distribution factor is 1.